dmbarbour/awelon/ABC.md

 ## ABCD

 None yet!
 ABCD will begin after U+00C0, and will develop according to empirical analysis of common subprogram patterns that offer effective compression and optimization benefits.

-## Under Consideration

-Possibly allow affine and relevant properties on the unit token.
-May still construct with `v`, destroy with `c`, but would limit user's ability to copy with `^` or erase with `%`.
-Might better represent extensible structure.
+Naturally, ABCD won't make any progress at all until we have a much larger and more mature ABC systems.